facebook rss

 Preserving archaeology and culture for our future

-UMC Duval Auditorium 1501 N. Campbell Ave., Tucson, AZ, United States
+Pima Community College 401 N. Bonita Ave., Tucson, AZ, United States

-This free presentation will be given by Dr. Gary Huckleberry at the 5th Annual Arizona Scitech Festival at Pueblo Grande Museum, 4619 E. Washington St., Phoenix at 1:00 PM.* As scientists watch the development of possibly the strongest El Niño in almost 20 years, the question arises as to how often such weather events happened Read more…
+This free presentation will be given by Craig M. Fertelmes as part of the 5th Annual Arizona Scitech Festival at the Pueblo Grande Museum, 4619 E. Washington St., Phoenix at 1:00 PM.* Discover the process of how prehistoric peoples of the Salt-Gila Basin in Arizona acquired vesicular basalt for the manufacture of grinding tools, such Read more…

 • Southwestern Rock Calendars and Ancient Time Pieces